bilecky/bilecky/README.md

-below you will find some projects that are available in the repositories (The list is no longer updated)
+below you will find some private projects that are available in the repositories (The list is no longer updated)

 | Project Name                  | Tech Stack                      | Live Version |   |  |   |   |   | Repo |
 |-------------------------------|---------------------------------|--------------|---|---|---|---|---|------|